-John Lopresti, researcher at Agriculture Victoria, discusses research on the impacts on table grapes from delays between harvest and cooling, part of the Serviced Supply Chain Project.
+John Lopresti, former researcher from Agriculture Victoria, discusses research on the impacts on table grapes from delays between harvest and cooling, part of the Serviced Supply Chain Project.

 Video transcript: Impacts on table grapes from delays between harvest and cooling